selectiveintellect/vic/TASKS.md

 - ASCII conversion of numbers and alphabets - DONE for UART
 - Sleep/Wake-up of processor
+    - DONE using Interrupt-on-change
+    - DONE using WDT (only for PIC16F690)
 - EEPROM read/write and storage of large data blobs such as music files or images
 - Verify PWM implementation on Oscilloscope - (example is verified)